cloud-gov/cf-cdn-service-broker/README.md

     Create in progress.
 Use 'cf services' or 'cf service my-cdn-route' to check operation status.
     ```

+    If you need to add a path to your origin, you can pass it in as a parameter:

+    ```
+    $ cf create-service cdn-route cdn-route my-cdn-route \
+        -c '{"domain": "my.domain.gov", "origin": "my-app.apps.cloud.gov", "path":"/myfolder/"}'

+    Create in progress.
+Use 'cf services' or 'cf service my-cdn-route' to check operation status.
+    ```

 1. Get the DNS instructions.

     ```